 The Affordable Housing Overlay allows multi-family residential uses as an alternative to the base land use designation on certain industrial designated properties within the Specific Plan area.
 The Affordable Housing Overlay encompasses an approximately 24-acre industrial area bordered by Goldenwest Street to the west, Ernest Drive on the north, Stewart Lane to the east, and industrial designated parcels just south of Kearny Drive on the south.
-The Affordable Housing Overlay also includes two parcels at the northeastern corner of Goldenwest Street and Ernest Drive.
 The Affordable Housing Overlay allows multi-family residential uses when such projects provide 20 percent of the units affordable to lower income households.